 WHAT IS DERMATOLOGY?

-The field of dermatology is an area of medicine that focuses on the health of the skin as well as diseases of the nails, hair & mucous membranes.
-Typically, diseases affecting these parts of the body are treated by a specialist known as a dermatologist.
+The field of dermatology is an area of medicine that focuses on the health of the skin as well as diseases of the mucous membranes, nails, and hair.
+Typically, diseases affecting those parts of the body are treated by a dermatologist, who is a specialist in these matters.

-Since the skin is the body’s largest organ, it is first to defend against injuries and bacteria, and frequently reflects a person’s overall health.
-If the health of your skin becomes compromised, then you should contact a certified dermatologist for a consultation.
+The skin is the body’s largest organ.
+It is first to defend against injuries and bacteria, and frequently reflects a person’s overall health.
+If the health of your skin becomes compromises then you should contact a certified dermatologist for a consultation.

 – Dermatology surgical techniques

 – Interpreting skin biopsies

 – Recognizing skin manifestations of infectious and systemic diseases